Idaho Rural Health Hero Award

 The Idaho Rural Health Association honors and gives a personal voice to rural people, providers, advocates and communities across Idaho.
 Nominations for the annual Rural Health Heroes Award point to shining examples of service and dedication to the people who call rural Idaho home.

-Honoring those who live in and work for and rural Idaho brings much needed attention to these facts:
+Honoring those who live in and work for rural Idaho brings much needed attention to these facts:

 2017 Award Winner